Opening date: 2019

-Decorative plaster with an effect of aged walls blends with the shade of GUM facade, blurring boundaries between outer and inner realms.
+Decorative plaster with an effect of aged walls blends with the shade of the GUM facade, blurring boundaries between outer and inner realms.
 On its background, black graphic accents of lighting truss and coat hooks depict create a pure laconic contrast.
 Aged mirrors complement the sense of spatial authenticity.

-Tables of irregular marble, decorative wooden veneer and textured surfaces, that may get lost in another interior, appear particularly vibrant in this neat space, especially in evenings, with directed theatrical light.
+Tables of irregular marble, decorative wooden veneer and textured surfaces, that may get lost in another interior, appear particularly vibrant in this neat space, especially in the evenings, with directed theatrical light.

 In contrast to minimalist furniture, large antique table and chandelier also refer to older days, evoking associations with family feasts.

 Strips of non-combustible paper breathe in an airy accent and conceal neatly the outside canvas blinds, providing patrons with a clear view of the Red Square.